nirbo/HRM/hybrid/TRAINING.md

 - Validation runs over the entire `val.jsonl`, averaging loss across all batches for accurate metrics (override with `--max_val_samples`).
 - Validation loops now reuse the active mixed-precision autocast context, so bf16/fp16 runs no longer inflate memory during evaluation sweeps.
 - `--eval_loss_patience` provides an automatic safety stop when validation loss rises repeatedly; lower values trigger earlier restarts and `0` keeps training regardless of the trend.
+- When a CUDA kernel times out the trainer now catches the failure, flushes caches safely, and retries the step after a short pause; the warning message tells you the retry is happening.

 ## Useful Shortcuts